 A recognised bachelor degree in any of the fields of: creative arts, society and culture, education, health, and management and commerce.

-Special entry is available through Recognition of Prior Learning, appropriate TAFE programs and/or relevant experience in publishing or writing related industries for at least four years
+Applicants may apply based on relevant experience in publishing or writing related industries for at least four years

 English Proficiency Requirements